 - CTR% = Number of clicks * 100 / # of exposures

-So in simple words, if you have an ad running and it’s seen by 100 people but got only 5 clicks, your CTR is 5%.
-Point to be noted here the higher the percentage of CTR better advertisement you will get.
-So it’s advisable to place advertisement only at the place which is viewable and can be clicked easily.
+So in simple words, if you have an ad running and it’s seen by 100 people but got only five clicks, your CTR is 5%.
+The point to be noted here is that higher the percentage of CTR, the better advertisement you will get.
+So it’s advisable to place advertisements only at viewable places and can be clicked easily.